FRC7902/LIT/README.md

 **NOTE:**
 - Current communication protocol used: **UART**
-- Please only use the Arduino file of the program (light_uartC.ino).
+- You can either use the C or the Arduino file.
+Both files are functional.
-- To turn off all lights, only input 0.
+- To turn off all lights, input 0,1,0,0,0.
-- Rainbow Lights do not need RGB values.
-You can just input the brightness value and the mode (which would be 3).
-- Some modes will not be affected by the brightness values.
-These modes are:

-  1. Rainbow Lights
-  2. Fading Lights
-  3. Pattern Lights
+- Rainbow Lights are not affected by RGB values, however, you still need to input the RGB values (just put 0 for each).
+This ensures the buffer gets the right amount of data.
+- Brightness is a W.I.P as of now.
+-
 <br />

 # **System Information** #